Niche & specialty

 Frequently asked

-- Why isn't $45 per hour cheap?
+- Why isn't the quoted price cheap?

 - Can my contractor's clean-up count?